Chisomnwa/SQL-Challenge-Case-Study-4---Data-Bank/E. Extension Request.md

 ---

-Here's a [https://1drv.ms/p/s!Apg3pPcl6qjNgXVeXAke2vAv3SxR](PowerPoint presentation) that meets the requirement of the above request.
+Here's a [PowerPoint presentation][https://1drv.ms/p/s!Apg3pPcl6qjNgXVeXAke2vAv3SxR) that meets the requirement of the above request.

 And I hope when you are done vieing the presentation, you'd love to invest in Data Bank.